areaDetector/areaDetector/INSTALL_GUIDE.md

 Princeton Instruments WinView or WinSpec programs installed, and the Point Grey driver can currently only be built on Linux systems if the version of libc.so is 2.14 or greater.

 ### make
 Just type:

     make

 If this fails then some required products have probably not been installed.

+### Edit ADCore/iocBoot/commonPlugins.cmd
+Change whether or not the lines for optional modules (e.g. DEVIOCSTATS, ALIVE) are commented out depending on whether these modules were defined in RELEASE_PRODS.local.

 ### Run SimDetector